Street parties

 Further helpful tips, advice and support for organising a successful event can be found on the Streets Alive website and The Big Lunch website.

-How to deal with some of the most common accidents - First Aid Guide – NHS Choices website.
+How to deal with some of the most common accidents - First Aid Guide – NHS website.